-Reporting to the Assistant VPAA, the Advising Coordinator is a full-time administer who manages a referral system for academically at-risk students to ensure that they access appropriate learning resources and support services to maximize their potential for success in the classroom.
-The Coordinator also oversees the faculty advising system; prepares students and faculty for advising weeks; addresses student concerns and serves as a backup for faculty; and manages advising for freshman and transfer orientation.
-The Coordinator creates advising- related professional development opportunities for faculty, workshops for students, and resources via the University website and printed materials.
+The Advising Coordinator is a full-time administrator who manages a referral system for academically atrisk students to ensure that they access appropriate learning resources and support services to maximize their potential for success in the classroom.
+The Coordinator also oversees the faculty advising system;

+prepares students and faculty for advising weeks; addresses student concerns and serves as a backup for faculty; and manages advising for freshman and transfer orientation.
+The Coordinator creates advising-related professional development opportunities for faculty, workshops for students, and resources via the University website and printed materials.